SharvilGangan/Sharvil-AI-Powered-Personalized-Newsletter-Generator/README.md

 Update its path in converter.py: path_to_wkhtmltopdf = r'C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe'

-🧑‍💼 User Profiles
+🧑‍💼 User Profiles:
 All user preferences are saved in users/user_profiles.json.

-🚀 How to Run
+🚀 How to Run:
 Run the program from the terminal: python main.py